cbeck88/Wesnoth_MCLP_AI/README.md

    (If MCLP_AI base folder is not a sibling of wesnoth-old, the only bad thing is that the testsaves suite won't work.)

-2. Now the contents of MCLP AI are intended to be installed (copied) to the base folder wesnoth-old.
+2. Now the contents (SConstruct, /data/, /src/) of MCLP AI are intended to be installed (copied) to the base folder wesnoth-old.

    You might want to "git checkout -b MCLP_AI" in wesnoth-old beforehand.